 Fritos / Appetizers (All Plates come with Cake) 4,000COP - Pork Sausage / Bofe (Cada Plato Viene Acompanado de Arepa) 5,000COP - Pork Skin 6,000COP - Ribs 10,000COP - Grilled Steak Beef or Pork

 Restaurante El Portonazo De Juanchos (Good View)

 We had our dinner in this restaurant, and the view overlooking nature was soothing and harmonies.
-On the left side, we could see the zip line activity took place, and in the centre, the horses and cows were grazing the grass, and on the right side, yellow birds resting on the branches.
+On the left side, we could see the zip line activity took place.
+In the centre, the horses and cows were grazing the grass, and on the right side, some yellow birds resting on the branches.

 The food and drinks prices in this place are as follows:

 Drinks 2,000COP - Bottled Water 2,500COP - Sodas / Bottle Juice 3,000COP - Natural Juice 4,000COP - Jarra Limonada Natural

 Liquors 4,000COP - Poker Beer 5,000COP - Club Colombia Beer 7,000COP - Cup of Ron / Cup of Aguardiente 8,000COP - Cup of Wine 50,000COP - Wine 60,000COP - Bottella Aguardiente 65,000COP - Bottle Rum

 Fish 12,000COP - Simple Grilled Trout 14,000COP - Grilled Trout Fist 17,000COP - Fried Whole Mojarra Fish 17,500COP - Trucha al Vapor 19,000COP - Trout in Garlic Sauce 21,000COP - Trout with corn and Mushroom / Shrimp Ceviche 24,000COP - Marinara Trout 26,000COP - Mixed Trout 30,000COP - Portonazo Trout